 3 You Might Have Food Intolerances 4 You're Hungover

 People know that hangovers often come with wicked headaches and potentially even wickeder stomachaches.
 But what people don't often know is that going to bed with a full stomach (or eating a greasy breakfast) after a night of drinking might actually

 make your stomachache worse in the morning: after a certain point, rather than "soaking up" the alcohol, the food will just... sit there.
 According to a 2015 study in the journal Alcohol Research, your body is concentrating on handling the alcohol, which slows your digestive system , and that can trigger indigestion and an unhappy stomach.
 So your body might be telling you that it needs time to recover before feeding it All The Things.
-Clemens Bilan/Getty Images Entertainment/Getty Images
+5 You Might Be Pregnant Clemens Bilan/Getty Images Entertainment/Getty Images

 If your stomach seems to hate mornings these days, there might be a chance that your body is telling you that you're pregnant.
 Usually beginning around six weeks into the pregnancy and ending around 12 weeks in, morning sickness results from a

 surge of hormones in a pregnant person's body.
 Eating crackers 15 minutes before getting out of bed and avoiding warm places (heat can increase nausea) can be helpful for morning sickness, according to the American Pregnancy Association.
 6 Your Pain Relief Medication Might Disagree With You 7 You’re Getting (Or Already Have) Your Period wavebreakmedia_Shutterstock